WhatDoor/EasterBoy/README.md

 3. replace YOUR_BOTS_AUTH_TOKEN with the auth token you got in step 3 of the guide above
 4. run: npm install
 5. Create the following text channels - master, answerLog, team1, team2, team3, team4, team5, team6, team7, team8
-6. Find the server IDs for them (see below) and add them to the code, replacing the IDs as appropriate
+6. Find the server IDs for them (see below) and add them to the code, replacing the IDs as appropriate in bot.js
 7. run: node server.js
 8. run: node bot.js
 9. type !startgame into master to start the game, then remember to start all answers with an '!'

+Warning - typing any commands into answerLog, master after you started the game, or any other text channel not listed above will crash the bot.

 # Finding server IDs